scottbw/analytics-udd/udd/student_on_course_instance.md

 ##PROGRESSION_SOURCE
 ###Description
-This property holds the source data value from the institution's student record system that shows the student's status at the end of the course_instance with respect to the whole course.
+This property holds the source data value from the institution's student record system that shows the student's status during the course_instance.

 ###Purpose
 For analysis of key aspects of progression from one stage of a course to another.